Etymology & Pronunciation

 Although today the /stra-khan/ pronunciation is common place in Scotland, many might be surprised that a number of STRACHAN families residing in Scotland have a tradition of using the /strawn/ pronunciation, but outside the home answer to /stra-khan/ in order to avoid the inevitable argument with strangers.

 Outside Scotland, and on a global perspective, the reverse is true.
-For those families migrating abroad there was no negative stigma of using a Highland or Gaelic-based /strawn/ pronunciation, and as such many kept their surname pronunciations.
-In America you will see some early STRACHAN settlers in around 1600 who eventually changed the spelling of their surname to Strawn, Strawhun, etc. in order to allow others to more accurately pronounce the surname.
+Prior to 1850, for those families migrating abroad there was no negative stigma of using a Highland or Gaelic-based /strawn/ pronunciation, and as such many kept their surname pronunciations.
+In America you will see some early STRACHAN settlers in around 1600 whose descendants eventually changed the spelling of their surname to Strawn, Strawhun, etc. in order to allow others to more accurately pronounce the surname.
 This was done as literacy rates improved.

 Bearing in mind there are vastly more Strachan families living abroad than actually residing in Scotland today, the Society unofficially estimates that 70% to 80% of the global family of STRACHANs use the /strawn/ pronunciation.

-The /strak-khan/ pronunciation is widely used in Scotland, and virtually exclusively abroad by families who migrated around or AFTER 1850.
+The /stra-khan/ pronunciation is widely used in Scotland, and virtually exclusively abroad by families who migrated around or AFTER 1850.
 Virtually everyone else pronounces the surname /strawn/.

 In conclusion